Curious about spam emails and how to stop them?

 When you’re browsing the web, you might subscribe to a few products, services, or blogs.

-And that’s okay; it’s part of the experience.
+And that’s okay; it’s part of the modern online experience.

-However, you can’t always know for sure if the website/service you’re signing up for won’t share your email IDs with spammers.
+However, you can’t always know for sure if the website/service you’re signing up for won’t share your email IDs with unauthorized senders.

 An excellent option is to use an alternate or secondary email address for online activities and use your primary email address only for things that truly matter to you — like any services you use on a regular basis.

-This way, you get to route spam emails to a disposable email address while keeping your primary email account’s inbox free from clutter.
+This way, you get to route unwanted emails to a disposable email address while keeping your primary email account’s inbox free from clutter.

-You can always go for a third-party spam filter that specializes in anti-spam and spam-blocker solutions.
+You can always go for a third-party filter that specializes in blocking emails the appear unsolicited, suspicious, or dangerous.

-Use these as a last resort for spam protection and junk mail filtering when built-in spam filters just aren’t enough.
+Use these for protection and junk mail filtering when built-in filters just aren’t enough.

-This additional layer of protection prevents spam mail from getting into your inbox using a set of protocols that help determine unwanted messages and junk emails.
+This additional layer of protection prevents unwanted mail from getting into your inbox using a set of protocols that help determine what messages and junk or unsolicited.

 Such software can also: